 Continued district economic growth is dependent upon having a reliable water supply for irrigation use.
 Significant declines in the Ogallala/High Plains Aquifer threaten the economic future of the people and equity interests within the district.
 A 2013 report to the governors economic advisory board by the Kansas Department of Agriculture said that transitioning western Kansas irrigated land to dry land costs the economy nearly \$4000 per acre per year in lost economic value.
 So for example, eliminating aquifer depletion through rapid reductions of pumping limits to safe yield levels could force the transition of a majority of irrigated acres to dry land.
 Though admittedly extreme, such rapid change would cause economic collapse that would not be in the public interest.
 A more gradual managed conservation approach is required while other options for replenishing supply to a high level of use and sustainably can be developed.
-Both conservation and new sources are considered critical to provide the future water necessary for the district to maintain its role in the Kansas and national economies.
+Both conservation and new sources are considered critical by the GMD3 Board to provide the future water necessary for the district to maintain its role in the Kansas and national economies.

 A study to investigate The Economic Importance of Water Availability in Kansas was conducted and released in 2015 by Dr. Tim James and his team at Apparat Analytics, LLC, with assistance from GMD3 and the Kansas Aqueduct Coalition.
-The study found that in the 50th future year from 2013, the expected annual loss to the Kansas economy due to insufficient water supply may be \$18.3 billion, expressed in 2015 dollars. \$10.4 billion of this annual Gross State Product loss will be from the district.
+The Although not peer reviewed, the study found that in the 50th future year from 2013, the expected annual loss to the Kansas economy due to insufficient water supply may be \$18.3 billion, expressed in 2015 dollars. \$10.4 billion of this annual Gross State Product loss will be from the district.
 The GMD3 area used 2,188,548 acre feet of groundwater in base year 2013 and was projected to use 903,726 acre feet in 2062.
 The projection for the district suggests 10.1% less economy state wide than it would be with sufficient future water supply.
-There will be 123,961 fewer jobs than would otherwise be available in the district and \$5.3 Billion less wages paid that year.
-Economic values are estimated based on: Reduced availability of water in GMD3 in 2062; Non-substitutability of water to compensate for the loss; and Non-adaptability of producers and consumers.
+There The report projects there will be 123,961 fewer jobs than would otherwise be available in the district and \$5.3 Billion less wages paid that year.
+Economic values are estimated based on: Reduced availability of water in GMD3 in 2062; Nonsubstitutability of water to compensate for the loss; and Non-adaptability of producers and consumers.
 For these reasons, GMD3 will continue work to extend the existing Ogallala/High Plains Aquifer resource to provide time for adaptations in water use to occur and renewable supplies are identified and considered.

-The Chief Engineer of the Kansas Department of Agriculture, Division of Water Resources (Chief Engineer) has been statutorily charged to make water available that is in excess of present supply already dedicated to prior water rights, allowing the Ogallala/High Plains Aquifer to be quickly dedicated significantly beyond what can be sustainably supplied.
+The Chief Engineer of the Kansas Department of Agriculture, Division of Water Resources (Chief Engineer) has been statutorily charged to make water available that is in excess of present supply already dedicated to prior water rights, allowing for appropriation and the Ogallala/High Plains Aquifer to be quickly dedicated significantly was appropriated beyond what can be sustainably supplied a sustainable level prior to when the legislature made recorded water rights mandatory (June 1, 1978)...
 The historical program for the Ogallala/High Plains Aquifer water supply by GMD3 has been one of controlled decline and distributed demand to manage shared groundwater access for economic growth.
 The adaptation for more conservation and use flexibility under established water rights and added consideration of models and comments of prior water right owners in each local source of supply will necessitate more agreements between members than what has historically occurred.
 Such agreements can then be ordered by the state as use conditions between local water rights.